-Often, many Aussies are concerned that they will purchase the wrong sized Reef Mask and will face issues such as leaking and fogging; this deters them from taking the plunge and buying full face snorkel.
+Often, many Aussies are concerned that they will purchase the wrong sized Reef Mask and will face issues such as leaking and fogging; this deters them from taking the plunge and buying full face goggles.
 We can't blame you, and no one enjoys waiting patiently for their Reef Mask only to find out it doesn't fit correctly, devasting!

-As Reef Mask is Australias original and most trusted full face snorkel, we have decided to ensure you have all the correct information when it comes to choosing the right size face mask.
+As Reef Mask is Australias original and most trusted smart snorkel, we have decided to ensure you have all the correct information when it comes to choosing the right size face mask.
 With Australian having the best summer's we don't want anyone missing out on the snorkelling fun due to an issue like the wrong size! luckily it's super easy to measure and get the correct size, but before you hit the water you need to ask your self the question

 Why do I need a properly fitting snorkel mask?